An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 First found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they held a family seat from very ancient times.

 This web page shows only a small excerpt of our Caskie research.
 Another 204 words (15 lines of text) covering the years 1494, 1588, and 1688 are included under the topic Early Caskie History in all our PDF Extended History products.

 More information is included under the topic Early Caskie Notables in all our PDF Extended History products.

 Some of the Caskie family moved to Ireland, but this topic is not covered in this excerpt.
 Another 263 words (19 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The freedom, opportunity, and land of the North American colonies beckoned.
 There, Scots found a place where they were generally free from persecution and where they could go on to become important players in the birth of new nations.
 Some fought in the American War of Independence, while others went north to Canada as United Empire Loyalists.
 The ancestors of all of these Scottish settlers have been able to recover their lost national heritage in the last century through highland games and Clan societies in North America.
 Among them:

-Caskie Settlers in the United States in the 17th Century
+Caskie Settlers in United States in the 17th Century

-Caskie Settlers in the United States in the 19th Century
+Caskie Settlers in United States in the 19th Century

 The Caskie Family Crest was acquired from the Houseofnames.com archives.
 The Caskie Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.